 It was once known as the diet of hippies and extreme animal lovers, but not anymore.
 Veganism is slowly becoming mainstream as professional bodybuilders and celebs from Mike Tyson to Bill Clinton — not to mention some normal folks — transition to the vegan lifestyle.

 The vegan diet means eliminating all animal products on the plate.
 So most vegans steer clear of meat, dairy, eggs, and even honey.
-Some vegans are motivated by humanitarian concerns, but the vegan diet has some potential health benefits, too, like a reduced risk of heart disease, Type 2 diabetes, and cancer .
-Still scared to try the V-word?
-We’ve rounded up 21 delicious substitutions that can help ease the blow.
+Some vegans are motivated by humanitarian concerns, but the vegan diet has some potential health benefits, too, like a reduced risk of heart disease, Type 2 diabetes, and cancer

 1. Tofu (firm or extra firm): One of the most common substitutes for meat, tofu has a light, fluffy texture.
 Half a cup packs 10 grams of protein, about half the quantity of protein in the same amount of chicken.
 (So make sure to add some nuts or sesame seeds when replacing meat with tofu.)
-Tofu stars in a range of dishes, from vegan lasagna to this summer salsa dish, but there are a few cooking tips to keep in mind to avoid a tasteless meal.
+Tofu stars in a range of recipes, from vegan lasagna to this summer salsa dish, but there are a few cooking tips to keep in mind to avoid a tasteless meal.

 2. Seitan: Made from wheat gluten, seitan has almost as much protein and less fat than the same amount of ground beef.
 Even though seitan doesn’t pick up flavors as well as tofu, the texture is more meat-like.
 It’s a great replacement for meat in beef and chicken main dishes — try this vegan teriyaki recipe.